sedol1339/files/abstracts.md

 Galloway, A., Tanay, T., & Taylor, G. W. (2018).
 Adversarial Training Versus Weight Decay. arXiv, 1804.03308.
 Retrieved from https://arxiv.org/abs/1804.03308v3

-Garipov, T., Izmailov, P., Podoprikhin, D., Vetrov, D., & Wilson, A. G. (2018).
+#ensembling Garipov, T., Izmailov, P., Podoprikhin, D., Vetrov, D., & Wilson, A. G. (2018).
 Loss Surfaces, Mode Connectivity, and Fast Ensembling of DNNs. arXiv, 1802.10026.
 Retrieved from https://arxiv.org/abs/1802.10026v4

     - We show that optima (posterior modes) of DNN loss surfaces are connected by simple curves over which training and test accuracy are nearly constant (mode connectivity)
     - We introduce a training procedure to discover these high-accuracy pathways between modes